The Canyon Hills Residency Program trains, mentors, and launches future ministry leaders to make more and better disciples of Jesus Christ.

 This program provides consistent and practical ministry opportunities, education, and leadership tools.

-This program has one-on-one mentoring in character, leadership, and skill with pastors and ministry leaders.
+Each resident has one-on-one mentoring in character, leadership, and skill with pastors and ministry leaders.

-This program will help you refine your ministry calling, build resumés, and send you out for kingdom work.
+We will help you refine your ministry calling, build resumés, and send you out for kingdom work.

 Biblical Counseling